awaizman1/python_zth/overview/p22_functions/README.md

 foo(1, b=2, c=3)  # mixing positional and keyword args
 ```

-> The choice is a passed a
+> **The choice whether a passed arg is positional / keyword arg is made at the caller side!**

 ## Default args
 ```python